fzuo/fzuo.github.io/docs/service.md

 ## <b> University Service </b>

-- Graduate program advisor of CS/DS major and graduate committee chair (08/2023 - )
+- Graduate program advisor of CS/DS major and graduate committee chair (08/2023 - present)

 - URCAT (Undergraduate Research and Creative Activities Team) of UCO (08/2023 - 07/2025)

-- Screening committee of the CS department (01/2023 - )
+- Screening committee of the CS department (01/2023 - present)

 - Curriculum committee of the college of mathematics and science (01/2023 - 12/2023)